jacksonwalters/color_number_keyboard/README.md

 where \delta is the Dirac delta function.

 This could be used to make a *keyboard whose keys are appropriately colored and labeled by prime numbers*.
-The output of this instrument would be sound, colorful light, and positive integers.
+The output of this instrument would be sound, colored light, and positive integers.
 It will then become possible to play a sequence of numbers.
 The set of primes available for a given base/key would be the primes in the visible/audible range.